Crime in Brazil: By Brazilian states

 List of the Brazilian state capitals by homicide rate (homicides per 100,000):

-Murders increased during the late-2000s.
-Bucking this trend are the two largest cities.
-In 2008 Rio de Janeiro registered the lowest murder rate in 18 years, while São Paulo is now approaching the 10 murders per 100,000 mark, down from 35.7 in 1999.
+Murders increased nationwide during the late-2000s; on the other hand, the two largest cities saw a decrease of murders.
+In 2008, Rio de Janeiro registered the lowest murder rate in 18 years, while the murder rate in São Paulo fell to 10 per 100,000 from a rate of 35.7 per 100,000 a decade earlier.
 A notable example is the municipality of Diadema, where crime rates fell abruptly.

 Total murders set new records in the three years from 2009 to 2011, surpassing the previous record set in 2003.
-2003 still holds the record for murders per 100,000 in Brazil; that year alone the rate was 28.9.
 Police records post significantly lower numbers than the health ministry.

-Seven out of the twenty most violent cities in the world are in Brazil due to a rise in street violence.
-In descending order as of April 2018, they are: Natal (fourth highest homicide rate worldwide), Fortaleza (seventh), Belém (tenth), Vitória da Conquista (eleventh), Maceió (fourteenth), Aracaju (eighteenth), and Feira de Santana (nineteenth).
+7 out of the 20 most violent cities in the world are in Brazil, due to a rise in street violence.
+As of April 2018, the cities with highest homicide rates worldwide (in descending order) are Natal (4th highest), Fortaleza (7th highest), Belém (10th highest), Vitória da Conquista (11th highest), Maceió (14th highest), Aracaju (18th highest), and Feira de Santana (19th highest).

 Robbery

 Carjacking is common, particularly in major cities.
 Local citizens and visitors alike are often targeted by criminals, especially during public festivals such as the Carnaval.
-Pickpocketing and bag snatching are common.
-Thieves operate in outdoor markets, in hotels and on public transport.
+Pickpocketing and bag snatching are also common.
+Thieves operate in outdoor markets, in hotels, and on public transport.